kd8bxp/micro-Maqueen-Arduino-Library/README.md

 For examples of most of the above, please see the example sketches included with the library.

+Musical notes: It is possiable to create your own music using bot.beep(Frequency, duration); See example 3a for a little example.
+Or the Super_Mario_Theme sketch in the "more just for fun" examples.
+Note information can be found in the musical_notes.h file.

 The Adafruit Micro:bit library provides lots of useful features for the LED Matrix, and the BLE functions.
 Please look at the examples they provide, I've expanded a bit on the images.
 Adafruit Images:
 microbit.show(microbit.HEART);